knissel/voice_assist/README.md

 3. Create an access key
 4. Copy the key to your `.env` file

+### Google Cloud TTS Credentials
+1. Follow the setup instructions in step 6 of Installation
+2. Download the service account JSON key
+3. Update `GOOGLE_APPLICATION_CREDENTIALS` in `.env` with the path to your JSON key file
+4. Free tier includes 1 million characters per month

 ## Usage

 ### Wake Word Mode (Continuous Listening)

-Run the wake word listener that responds to "Jarvis" or "Computer":
+Run the wake word listener that responds to "americano" or "computer":

 ```bash
 python wakeword.py